Amandaleeanne/DnDCombatHelper/README.md

  # Current project phase:
 Programming is on pause as I do research on how to do UI.
 Currently, I am exploring PyQT for the UI, as I wish for this project to be built fully in python.
 However, this may change and i might find a more sutible programming language to do the UI in.

+Update: As my college classes get harder, I have not been able to update this project as much.
+However, I did learn that Python was not the best choice for this application and have been looking into making a Win32 application or porting all of this into a WebApp for my WebApp class.